gemlarin/navShrink/readme.md

 #### bgInitColor  - string | default, 'rgba(21,21,21,1)'

 _Set the background color for the navbar.
-This is the color it will be after scroll.
-Must be in RGBA format, and the opacity should be set to "1" if you want it fully opaque after scroll._
+This is the color the navbar background will be after scroll completes.
+Must be in RGBA format._

 #### anchorElem  - string | string, default: '.navbar-nav>li>a'